-I'm an assistant professor at Indiana University.
+I'm an assistant professor in the Department of Philosophy at Indiana University Bloomington.
+In 2025, I'll be a Humboldt Research Fellow at Humboldt-Universität zu Berlin.
 I recently earned my PhD from Yale.
 My research focuses on the philosophy of mind, epistemology, and metaphysics in the early modern period, with special emphasis on British philosophy in the long eighteenth century.
 My current project considers Hume's views on representation, skepticism, and intelligibility.
 I've also written on early modern theories of ideas, perception, and judgment.

 Publications